This paper is a transcript of testimony by Professor J. Peter Byrne before the U.S. Civil Rights Commission on August 12, 2011.

 Scholarly Commons Citation

 Byrne, J. Peter, "Eminent Domain and Racial Discrimination: A Bogus Equation" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 936.
+936.